Carla Gericke: Manchester lockdowns

-On May 13, 2016, an entire neighborhood on the west side of Manchester, New Hamphire, where Gericke is a homeowner, was placed under lockdown with a shelter-in-place "order" when two officers suffered non-life-threatening injuries during a manhunt.
+On May 13, 2016, an entire neighborhood on the west side of Manchester, New Hampshire, where Gericke is a homeowner, was placed under lockdown with a shelter-in-place "order" when two officers suffered non-life-threatening injuries during a manhunt.
 The lockdown started and continued for more than five hours after the suspect had been apprehended.
 According to a Union Leader op-ed, the neighborhood "felt like a city under siege."
 Several schools were closed for the whole day, and streets were cordoned off until 3pm, with residents unable to access their cars and thus unable to move freely or go to work.
 Heavily armed law enforcement officials with automatic weapons and police dogs patrolled the streets and searched cars, trash cans, and yards as helicopters circled overhead.

 On June 7, 2016, Gericke organized a rally at Manchester City Hall, saying in a press release prior to the event: